 Rangers, Scouts, and Raiders

 Over the years since Behind The Lines was published in 2013, Michael has written several articles dealing with different aspects of special purpose, special mission forces.
 Once again Casemate Publishers agreed to publish Michael's latest book.
 When it was first submitted Michael was told that it was a little too short.
 At the time it had only 9 chapters and 1 appendix.
 Michael reviewed items that he had previously put together but had not been published in books.
 He found one article and a bunch of appendices dealing with World War II operations or units.
 [NOTE: Appendices B through L are all derived from entries on Wikipedia.]
 All were added.
 Michael also expanded the chapter dealing with the American airborne forces and some illustrations.
 The expanded portions were acceptable and the result was worked on.
 The book was published in March 2023 in the UK and in April 2023 in the US.
-Rangers, Scouts, and Raiders was chosen as a selection of the Military Book Club.
+The book was selected by the Military Book Club.

 Rangers, Scouts, and Raiders - Origin, Organization, and Operations of Selected Special Operations Forces